webflo/drupal-menu_link_weight/README.txt

 Upon selection of a parent, a tabledrag widget will be loaded via AJAX that will allow you to reorder the weight of the menu link for the node you are editing relative to its sibling links.
-You can also reorder the sibling links themselves if like.
+You can also reorder the sibling links themselves if you like.
 There will be graceful degradation if Javascript is not available.

 Upon node submission, the weights of all the children of the selected parents